guilhemmarchand/TA-risk-superhandler/docs/deployment.rst

 Multivalue fields stored in a single value field using a delimiter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, you can define a risk object field that is stored in a string delimited format, for instance, let's assume that as part of the search results, the ``user`` field is like:
+Alternatively, you can define risk object fields and/or threat object fields to be stored in a string delimited format which get expanded as multivalue fields, for instance, let's assume that as part of the search results, the ``user`` field is like:

 ::